Breanna-Geller/Workday_Getting_On_Vehicle/README.md

-# WorkDay: RBT on Physical Vehicle
+# WorkDay: Getting on the Vehicle

 ## Connecting to the F1 Vehicle
 Student groups must download [NoMachine](https://www.nomachine.com/)